ThereIsOnlyZuul/ahmes-scribeware/README.md

 You can also use the live-scribe for an interactive console experience.
 This is new, and you can expect it to be buggy...

+You can activate the console interactive live-scribe by not supplying a template name or location.

 ## Contributing